brentgroves/repsys/research/m_z/nginx_gateway_fabric/routing_traffic.md

 ```

 Requests to hostnames other than “repsys.linamar.com” should not be routed to the coffee application, since the cafe HTTPRoute only matches requests with the “cafe.example.com"need hostname.
 To verify this, send a request to the hostname “notrepsys.linamar.com”:

+**Note:**\
+I added notrepsys.linamar.com to my hosts file with the same IP address as that of repsys.linamar.com.

 ```bash
 curl --resolve notrepsys.linamar.com:$GW_PORT:$GW_IP http://notrepsys.linamar.com:$GW_PORT/